MicrosoftDocs/dataexplorer-docs/data-explorer/manage-database-permissions.md

 1. Sign in to the [Azure portal](https://portal.azure.com/).

-1. Navigate to your Azure Data Explorer cluster.
+1. Go to your Azure Data Explorer cluster.

 1. In the **Overview** section, select the database where you want to manage permissions.
 For roles that apply to all databases, skip this phase and go directly to the next step.